 Logitech – Logitech is primarily focused on creating conference room hardware to enhance your office's video conference experience.
 While Logitech doesn't offer video conference software itself, the company's products integrate with those of a number of leading software companies. https://www.logitech.com/en-us/video-collaboration

 Pinnaca – Pinnaca offers a cloud-based video conferencing solution that connects mobile devices and desktops, as well as full conference-room systems.
-It allows for 25 participants to sit in on a meeting, and it offers robust technical support. https://www.pinnaca.com/solutions/cloud-services/video-conferencing-as-a-service
+It allows for 25 participants to sit in on a meeting and offers robust technical support. https://www.pinnaca.com/solutions/cloud-services/video-conferencing-as-a-service

-Polycom – Polycom is focused primarily on video conferencing hardware for conference rooms, rather than cloud-based software.
-Overall, these enterprise solutions are geared toward larger companies, rather than small businesses. http://www.pinnacleinfo.net/video-conferencing.html
+Polycom – Polycom is focused primarily on video conferencing hardware for conference rooms, as opposed to cloud-based software.
+Overall, these enterprise solutions are geared toward large companies rather than small businesses. http://www.pinnacleinfo.net/video-conferencing.html

 ReadyTalk – ReadyTalk is a video conferencing solution that allows you to select how much capacity you really need.
-With plans that span from one to 100 participants, to the largest plan, which allows more than 3,000, ReadyTalk can be tailored to suit small and large organizations alike.
+With plans that span from 100 participants to more than 3,000, ReadyTalk can be tailored to suit small and large organizations alike.
 Starting at $24 per month for the smallest package and topping out at more than $1,000 per month, ReadyTalk has packages for every kind of business. https://www.readytalk.com/

-Skype – Skype operates much like our best pick, Skype for Business, but without some of the more robust features.
-As a free option, Skype excels for those businesses who don't often rely on video conferencing, but still occasionally need to connect with clients or employees over high-definition video. https://www.skype.com/en/
+Skype – Skype operates much like our best pick, Skype for Business, but without some of the advanced features.
+As a free option, Skype excels for those businesses that don't often rely on video conferencing but still occasionally need to connect with clients or employees over high-definition video. https://www.skype.com/en/

 *Skype for Business – Skype for Business is an extremely affordable video conference solution with strong features and good-quality video and audio.
 For that reason, it is our best pick for inexpensive video conference services.
-The low cost means you'll sacrifice a few features here and there, but overall, Skype for Business does a good job of connecting your team. https://www.skype.com/en/business/skype-for-business/
+The low cost means you'll sacrifice a few features here and there, but overall, Skype for Business does a good job of connecting your team.
+Read our review of Skype for Business to learn more. https://www.skype.com/en/business/skype-for-business/

 Vidyo – Vidyo offers a high-quality video conferencing system that works across all major platforms and is highly interoperable with other conferencing systems.
 The platform is, by nature, highly customizable, which allows you to tailor Vidyo to your organization's specific needs. http://www.vidyo.com/

 Viju – What sets Viju apart is its superb customer and technical support.
-The company will work with you to create a system that serves your specific needs, including what kinds of hardware to select for your conference room.
-If you're looking for an expert partner to help walk you through the process, Viju is a strong choice. http://www.vijugroup.com/video-conferencing/
+The company works with you to create a system that serves your specific needs, including what kinds of hardware to select for your conference room.
+If you're looking for an expert partner to walk you through the process, Viju is a strong choice. http://www.vijugroup.com/video-conferencing/

 WebEx – WebEx offers a two-week free trial without requiring your credit card information, as well as a free version that gives you access to many of the service's most important features.
 However, upgrading gets expensive quickly and has limited space for participants. https://www.webex.com/

 Zoho Meeting – Zoho Meeting is a basic video conference service that gets the job done and includes a fairly complete free version.
-The paid versions begin at $12 per month, making Zoho highly affordable, but the service does lack some of the more advanced features we looked for, like whiteboarding. https://www.zoho.com/meeting/
+The paid versions begin at $12 per month, making Zoho highly affordable, but the service does lack some of the advanced features we looked for, such as whiteboarding. https://www.zoho.com/meeting/

-Zoom – Zoom is a highly interoperable, high-definition video conference service that remains affordable and scalable for small and medium-size organizations.
-A limited free plan allows for timed meetings with up to 50 participants, but the largest package accommodates 100 participants at just $17.99 per month per host. https://zoom.us/
+Zoom – Zoom is a highly interoperable, high-definition video conference service that remains affordable and scalable for small and midsize organizations.
+A limited free plan allows timed meetings with up to 50 participants, but the largest package accommodates 100 participants at just $17.99 per month per host. https://zoom.us/